 Other great texture options when pairing cheese and meat are nuts.
 A few interesting combos are pecans with gouda or cashews with blue cheese.
-We would also recommend our aged asiago cheese salami with almonds.
+We would also recommend our Chianti Salami with almonds.

 There are other items you can pair with cheese and meat to enhance your flavor experience.
 You can step outside the box and try some unique pairing combinations with the following:

 The way you prepare your cheese actually has a significant impact on its flavor.
 We put together a few simple tips that will help you take your snacking game to the next level: